Upload/Up1/README.md

 Contributing
 ---
 Any contributions, whether to our existing code or as separate applications, are very welcome!
-Additionally, as we're in the early stages of this project, we don't mind breaking the API if it's for a good reason.

 We don't ask for any CLAs - you don't have to give up copyright on your code - however we prefer that you contribute under the MIT license, just for consistency.